eaasi/user-handbook/source/resources/glossary.rst

       of a physical computer system.
 Within EaaSI, these configurations are provided as templates.

   Node
-      A node is one installation/instance of the EaaSI platform.
+      A node is a single installation or deployment of the EaaSI platform.
 By default, all imported or created :term:`resources<resource>` stay within their node, but :term:`environments<environment>` can be published and synced to other nodes in the :term:`EaaSI Network`.
 Nodes can contain one or multiple :term:`organizations<organization>` as decided by the :term:`node host`.

   Node Host
-      Node hosts are an institutional or organizational member of the EaaSI Network.
+      Node hosts are an institutional or administrative member of the EaaSI Network.
 Each host administers at least one :term:`node`;
       it controls which of that node's :term:`resources<resource>` are synced to the rest of the EaaSI Network and which remain accessible only within the node.
-One node host may provide hosting and EaaSI services for other/multiple instutional/organizational members of the EaaSI Network by splitting the user accounts in their node using :term:`organizations<organization>`.
+One node host may provide hosting and EaaSI services for other/multiple instutional/organizational members of the EaaSI Network by grouping the user accounts in their node using :term:`organizations<organization>`.

   Object
       The collection of files that represent the materials used to transmit, install, and/or operate :term:`software` or :term:`content`